Download lectures, featured speakers, interviews and more

 You will need to have the most current version of iTunes installed on your Mac or PC computer.
 To download the software, visit to www.apple.com/itunes.
 Also make sure that you are running the most current update of your system software.

-To access UCI’s iTunes U content, either search for UC Irvine in the iTunes U store or browse Universities and Colleges.
+To access UC Irvine’s iTunes U content, either search for UC Irvine in the iTunes U store or browse Universities and Colleges.
 You can also get there directly from the “Open UCI on iTunes U” link.
 This will launch iTunes and take you directly to our site.

 “Podcasting” refers to a push-pull delivery technology (namely RSS feeds) for downloading digital media files.
 You can download the content from the iTunes page or subscribe to download new podcasts automatically.

 Currently, you do need to have the iTunes application to download content.
-It is available for both Windows and Macintosh systems at http://www.apple.com/itunes
+It is available for both Windows and Mac systems at http://www.apple.com/itunes

 If you would like to include your podcasts in iTunes U, please read our iTunes U for Content Providers questions for more information .